bridgesense/lampready/README.md

 curl https://raw.githubusercontent.com/bridgesense/lampready/master/box > box
 ```

-Edit the top of the file to suit your needs.
+__PLEASE NOTE:__ Be sure to review the notes at the head of the box script.
+There are two modes, xdebug and honeytrap.
+This box is designed to run
+container processes with root permission.
+In order for xdebug to work as
+intended, some local network information is exposed with this selection.

+The honeytrap option isn't fleshed out yet, but it does build a container
+that more closely resembles the security measures you are familiar with in
+an VM environment.

 To see a list of commands, just run:

 ```
 bash box